Last updated July 2026

 What the Numbers Mean for Insurance Claims in 2026

 Read together, the data describes a claims function caught between rising demand and falling capacity.
 US property and casualty insurers incur more than $631 billion in losses and loss adjustment expenses a year, and the dollar value of the average claim keeps climbing.
-Claims take longer to settle than at any point in two decades of homeowners data, with cycle times now past 32 days to repair and 44 days to final payment.
+Claims still take about a month to settle in homeowners insurance, with cycle times of 29.6 days to repair and 40.7 days to final payment even after improving from the prior year.
 And the workforce that handles all of this is shrinking: about 356,100 adjusters today, a projected occupation decline through 2034, and a retirement wave the U.S. Chamber of Commerce estimates will leave roughly 400,000 insurance positions unfilled.

 The common thread is time, and specifically the friction between handling a claim and recording it.
 An adjuster carrying a heavy caseload spends a large part of every day writing, file notes, loss descriptions, statement summaries, status updates, and reports, much of it typed into a claims system.
 McKinsey's estimate that more than half of claims activities could be automated by 2030 is, at its core, a measure of how much of claims work is the routine capture of information.
 Insurers are responding with technology, and the satisfaction data rewards them for it, but adoption is still partial and the documentation load on the individual adjuster remains heavy.
 VoicePrivate addresses one slice of that load.
 It is a local, private voice-to-text dictation app where the adjuster dictates and the words are typed into whatever application they are already using, a claims file, an email, a report, entirely on the device, with no data sent to the cloud.
 It will not shorten an insurer's cycle time for them, but speaking is faster than typing, and keeping the dictation on the device means none of that claim information travels to a server.
 The statistics on this page describe where the pressure in claims comes from; faster, private capture of the written record is one concrete way to ease it.
 To see how that works, read why local processing matters or explore the full feature list.